 Share Reserve.
 We have reserved an aggregate of shares of our common stock for issuance under the 2015 Plan.
-As of September 30, 2021, options to purchase a total of shares of our common stock were issued and outstanding, a total of shares of common stock had been issued upon the exercise of options or pursuant to other awards granted under the 2015 Plan and were outstanding, and shares remained available for future grants.
+As of September 30, 2021, options to purchase a total of shares of our common stock were issued and outstanding, a total of upon the exercise of options or pursuant to other awards granted under the 2015 Plan and were outstanding, and shares remained available for future grants.